legonian/telegram-exchange-bot/README.md

 ## Demo

-Bot hosted by PythonAnywhere or Raspberry Pi and can be accessed in telegram by ``@simple_exchange_test_bot`` name or by link https://t.me/simple_exchange_test_bot.
+The Bot is hosted by PythonAnywhere though it can be silent due to limitation of free account of PythonAnywhere.
+You can try access bot in telegram by link https://t.me/simple_exchange_test_bot.

 <img alt="Example" src="https://raw.githubusercontent.com/legonian/telegram-exchange-bot/main/example.png">

 ## Installation

-To run this bot app better to use Python 3.8 (also tested with Python 3.7.3 on ARM).
-App requre ``EXCHANGE_TELEGRAM_BOT`` environment variable to be set to your unique telegram bot token.
-To download, install python dependancies and run type following commands:
+To run the bot yourself it's recommended to use Python 3.8 version (but also tested with Python 3.7.3 on ARM and it works).
+Bot requre ``EXCHANGE_TELEGRAM_BOT`` environment variable to be set to your unique telegram bot token.
+To download, install python dependancies, and run bot type following commands:
 ```
 $ git clone https://github.com/legonian/telegram-exchange-bot.git
 $ cd telegram-exchange-bot